bahlo/arne.me/content/articles/app-defaults.md

 : [1Password](https://1password.com)

-Now there's a few categories I want to add myself:
+Now there are a few categories I want to add myself:

 Weather